Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints: Simulation Example

 {\bf{Standard uniform quantizer}}:

 where $\Delta $ is a positive integer.
-This compressor satisfies Assumption~6 with $C = p{\Delta ^2}/4$, which is also used in \cite{Yi2022, Ge2023, Li2017, Khirirat2021}.
+This compressor satisfies Assumption~5 with $C = p{\Delta ^2}/4$, which is also used in \cite{Yi2022, Ge2023, Li2017, Khirirat2021}.
 Transmitting $\mathcal{C}( x )$ requires $pq$ bits if each integer is encoded using $q$ bits.
 Here we set $\Delta =1$ and $q=8$.

-Figs.~2 and 3 illustrate the evolutions of network regret and cumulative constraint violation, respectively.
-As shown in Fig. 2, our Algorithm~2 exhibits slightly larger network regret than those of the algorithm in \cite{Zhang2024b}.
-Furthermore, our Algorithm~1 has the largest network regret and the algorithm in \cite{Yi2024} has the smallest network regret.
+Figs.~1 and 2 illustrate the evolutions of network regret and cumulative constraint violation under different trade-off parameters, respectively.
+As shown in Figs.~1 and 2, our Algorithm~2 exhibits slightly larger network regret and cumulative constraint violation than those of the algorithm in \cite{Zhang2024b}.
+Furthermore, our Algorithm~1 has the largest network regret and cumulative constraint violation, and the algorithm in \cite{Yi2024} has the smallest network regret and cumulative constraint violation.
 That is reasonable, as the algorithm in \cite{Yi2024} uses full-information feedback, our Algorithm~2 and the algorithm in \cite{Zhang2024b} use two-point bandit feedback, and our Algorithm~1 only uses one-point bandit feedback.
 Moreover, our Algorithms~1 and~2 use compressed communication, whereas the algorithms in \cite{Yi2024, Zhang2024b} use perfect communication.
-Note that the exchanged data in our Algorithms 1 and 2 are always integers over all iterations due to $\Delta =1$, and thus our Algorithms~1 and~2 requires significantly fewer bits than those required by the algorithms in \cite{Yi2024, Zhang2024b}.
-Fig. 3 demonstrates similar trends in terms of network cumulative constraint violation.
+In addition, for Algorithm~1, as ${\theta _1}$ increases from $19/24$ to $5/6$, the network regret becomes larger, whereas the network cumulative constraint violation bound becomes smaller.
+For Algorithm~2, as ${\theta _1}$ increases from $2/5$ to $1/2$, both the network regret and cumulative constraint violation become smaller.
+Figs. 3 and 4 illustrate the evolutions of network regret and cumulative constraint violation with and without Slater’s condition, respectively.
+For the setting where Slater’s condition does not hold, we choose ${B_{i,t}} = \left[ { } \right]$, ${b_{i,t}} = \left[ { } \right]$.
+Here $\hat{b}$ is randomly generated from the uniform distribution in the interval $[ {0,1} ]$.
+As shown in Figs. 3 and 4, Algorithms~1 and~2 exhibit almost the same network regret regardless of whether Slater’s condition holds, respectively.
+In contrast, when Slater’s condition holds, they exhibit smaller network cumulative constraint violation.
 These simulation results are consistent with the results in Theorems~1 and~2.
+In addition, as shown in Figs.~5 and~6, for Algorithms 1 and 2, higher quantization levels result in larger network regret and cumulative constraint violation under the same number of transmitted bits.